Pratyush2005/AudioCensor-AI-Powered-Profanity-Detection-Censorship/README.md

-# 🔇 Chup – Audio Profanity Censoring App
+# 🔇 AudioCensor-AI-Powered-Profanity-Detection-Censorship

-**Chup** is a full-stack Next.js application that censors profane or user-defined custom words in audio files.
+**AudioCensor** is a full-stack Next.js application that censors profane or user-defined custom words in audio files.
 It uses [AssemblyAI](https://www.assemblyai.com/) to transcribe audio, detects sensitive words, and replaces them with beeps using FFmpeg.

 ---